Scott Rifkin, MD, Founder & Executive Chairman

 Thomas P. Dickerson

-Mr. Dickerson, the Vice Chairman and Secretary of RTMS, began his career in 1974 as a corporate attorney with Coudert Brothers, a New York law firm.
+Tom, the Vice Chairman and Secretary of Real Time, began his career in 1974 as a corporate attorney with Coudert Brothers, a New York law firm.
 In 1981 he became a health care investment banker, first at Lehman Brothers from 1980 to 1985, and then at E.F.
 Hutton where he was named co-head of the health care investment banking group in 1986.
-In 1988, Mr. Dickerson joined Tullis-Dickerson & Co., Inc., a Greenwich, CT – based health care venture capital firm, and from 1990 until 2009 served as chairman.
+In 1988, Mr. Dickerson joined Tullis-Dickerson & Co., Inc., a Greenwich, CT – based health care venture capital firm, and from 1990 until 2009 served as Chairman.
 The firm managed in excess of $350 million, investing in over 50 portfolio companies in all sectors of the health care industry.

-Mr. Dickerson earned his BA cum laude in economics from Harvard College in 1971, his JD from Harvard Law School in 1974, and his MBA from Harvard Business School in 1979.
+Tom earned his B.A. cum laude in economics from Harvard College in 1971, his J.D. from Harvard Law School in 1974, and his M.B.A. from Harvard Business School in 1979.

 Marc N. Zimmet

-He is an active member of many state and national industry associations, and lectures extensively on topics relating to SNF reimbursement and compliance.
-Marc has conducted hundreds of educational programs on behalf of various state and national associations on matters relating to Medicare and Medicaid reimbursement.
-He holds a degree in CPA Accounting from Syracuse University and an MBA in Healthcare Administration from Baruch College/ Mount Sinai School of Medicine.
+Marc is an active member of many state and national industry associations, and lectures extensively on topics relating to regulatory and market issues shaping post-acute care.
+He serves on the Board of Directors of several healthcare provider and ancillary support companies.
+Marc holds an Accounting degree from Syracuse University and an MBA in Healthcare Administration from the Zicklin School of Business / Mount Sinai School of Medicine.

 Stuart Shapiro, MD

-Dr. Shapiro has a Medical Degree with honors from the State University of New York at Buffalo and a Master’s Degree in Public Health from Harvard University and is Board Certified in Radiology, Nuclear Medicine, and Public Health.
+Stuart has a Medical Degree with honors from the State University of New York at Buffalo and a Master’s Degree in Public Health from Harvard University and is Board Certified in Radiology, Nuclear Medicine, and Public Health.
 He has authored numerous articles on management and healthcare.
-He has been on the faculty of Harvard Medical School, Harvard School of Public Health, the Wharton School at the University of Pennsylvania, and Georgetown University School of Medicine.
-Dr. Shapiro is currently Vice-Chair of the Board of Visitors of the Temple University College of Public Health.
+He has served on the faculty of Harvard Medical School, Harvard School of Public Health, the Wharton School at the University of Pennsylvania, and Georgetown University School of Medicine.